De Havilland Comet: Cohen Committee Court of Inquiry

-The RAE also reconstructed about two-thirds of G-ALYP at Farnborough and found fatigue crack growth from a rivet hole at the low-drag fibreglass forward aperture around the Automatic Direction Finder, which had caused a catastrophic break-up of the aircraft in high-altitude flight.
-The exact origin of the fatigue failure could not be identified but was localised to the ADF antenna cut out.
-A countersunk bolt hole and manufacturing damage that had been repaired at the time of construction using methods that were common, but were likely insufficient allowing for the stresses involved, were both located along the failure crack.
-Once the crack initiated the skin failed from the point of the ADF cut out and propagated downwards and rearwards along a stringer resulting in an explosive decompression.
+The RAE also reconstructed about two-thirds of G-ALYP at Farnborough and found fatigue crack growth from a countersunk rivet hole at the starboard aft corner of the rear Automatic Direction Finder window, which had caused a catastrophic break-up of the aircraft in high-altitude flight.
+At the opposite port forward corner of the same window, a small crack resulting from manufacturing damage - that had been repaired at the time of construction - was also located along the failure, but the investigation found no evidence of metal fatigue at this point.
+Once the crack initiated the skin failed from the point of the ADF cut out and propagated downward and rearward, resulting in an explosive decompression.

-It was also found that the punch-rivet construction technique employed in the Comet's design had exacerbated its structural fatigue problems; the aircraft's windows had been engineered to be glued and riveted, but had been punch-riveted only.
-Unlike drill riveting, the imperfect nature of the hole created by punch-riveting could cause fatigue cracks to start developing around the rivet.
 Principal investigator Hall accepted the RAE's conclusion of design and construction flaws as the likely explanation for G-ALYU's structural failure after 3,060 pressurisation cycles.